A trick for viewing the Flying Blue award calendar

 Calendar Issues

-The calendar view can be very helpful for finding saver level awards on Air France (and maybe KLM), but it’s not perfect.
+The calendar view can be very helpful for finding saver level awards on Air France and KLM, but it’s not perfect.
 Here are some issues I’ve come across:

 1. Air France / KLM Only: It doesn’t show award pricing for other airlines.
 For example, there may be award availability on Delta and/or Virgin Atlantic which can be booked with Flying Blue miles, but the calendar won’t show it.

-2. Results don’t always match class of service: In one search for business class awards, I saw a day that appeared to have business class award availability for about 55,000 points (which is reasonable), but when I clicked on the date, that option didn’t show.
-I finally checked economy pricing and found an option for 55,000 points there.
+2. Results don’t always match class of service: In one search for business class awards, I saw a day that appeared to have business class award availability for the saver price of 50,000 points (which is reasonable), but when I clicked on the date, that option didn’t show.
+I finally checked economy pricing and found the option there.

-4. When trying to edit the initial search criteria, I frequently run into a “forever hourglass”.
+3. When trying to edit the initial search criteria, I sometimes run into a “forever hourglass”.
 Basically the system is stuck until I fully log out, close out my browsers, and try again later or try again with a different browser instance.

 Despite all of the above issues, this can be a very helpful tool for finding Air France / KLM award availability.
 Good luck!